pnnl/tesp/src/tesp_support/README.rst

 the electric power distribution grid with transactive control of loads and resources.
 Current features include:

-* GridLAB-D for the distribution system and residential loads
+* GridLAB-D_ for the distribution system and residential loads
-* EnergyPlus for large buildings
+* EnergyPlus_ for large buildings
-* MATPOWER or PYPOWER for the bulk power systems
+* MATPOWER_ or PYPOWER_ for the bulk power systems
-* Bindings for transactive agents in Python, Java or C++
+* Bindings for transactive agents in Python_, Java or C++

-The goal of TESP is that researchers can focus their work on the last item, to push advances in the field.
+The goal of TESP_ is that researchers can focus their work on the last item, to push advances in the field.

 Installation